intmus/inttheory19-20/_16-intro-to-modulation/c2-tx-otherdiatonicmod.md

 # Class discussion

-tbd
+TBD

+# Old class discussion notes

 ## Alternate Modulatory Methods

 ### Direct Modulation (Phrase Modulation)

 #### Ex: Bach Chorale Erkenne mich mein Huter

 Lead sheet: B - E (on fermata) - B#o/D#
 In E: V - I - x
 In c#min: x - III - viio6
 - why does this not work?
     - the III to viio is not a functional progression
 - it modulates to the relative minor

  BUT because we have the fermata and the end of a phrase, we have a direct modulation (or phrase modulation) and it's okay!
  This is a direct (or phrase) modulation.